Dora Gerson: Life and career

 In 1936, Gerson relocated with relatives to the Netherlands, fleeing Nazi persecution.
-She had married a second time to Max Sluizer (b.
+She married her second husband Max Sluizer (b.
 24 June 1906).
 In 1938, she dubbed the voice of the Evil Queen in the German language film release of the 1937 American animated Walt Disney Productions film Snow White and the Seven Dwarfs for the German theatrical release in Amsterdam.
 However, the film was not shown publicly in Germany until 1951.

 Death

-On 10 May 1940, Germany invaded the Netherlands and the Jews there were subject to the same anti-Semitic laws and restrictions as in Germany.
+On 10 May 1940, Germany invaded the Netherlands, and the Jews there were subject to the same anti-Semitic laws and restrictions as in Germany.
 After several years of living under oppressive Nazi occupation, the Gerson family began to plan to escape.
 In 1942, Gerson and her family were seized trying to flee to Switzerland, a neutral nation in World War II Europe.
-The family were sent by railroad car to Drancy internment camp bound for the Nazi camp of Auschwitz in Nazi-occupied Poland.
+The family were sent by railroad car to Westerbork transit camp bound for the Nazi camp of Auschwitz in Nazi-occupied Poland.
 Dora, along with her husband and their two children, Miriam Sluizer (b.
 19 November 1937) and Abel Juda Sluizer (b.
-21 May 1940), were all killed at Auschwitz on 14 February 1943.
+21 May 1940), were all murdered at Auschwitz on 14 February 1943.